edgedb/edgedb/docs/datamodel/ols.rst

     link author -> Person;
   }

-When no access policies are defined, any properly authenticated query can select or modify any object in the database.
-Once a policy is added to a particular object type, this switches; all operations (``select``, ``insert``, etc.) are *disallowed by default* except those specifically permitted by the access policies.
+When no access policies are defined, object-level security is not activated.
+Any properly authenticated query can select or modify any object in the database.
+Once a policy is added to a particular object type, object-level security is activate; all operations on that type (``select``, ``insert``, etc.) are *disallowed by default* except those specifically permitted by its access policies.

 Defining a policy